 - Type of Quiet Day (eg informal silent day or themed retreat led by a speaker).

-An example – 14 May 2017, 6 people, Led Pentecost Retreat
+An example – 20 May, 6 people, Led Retreat

 It is encouraging to share comments from visitors to Quiet Gardens too, so if you have comments from those using the Quiet Garden which you (and they) would be happy to be made public anonymously we’d be glad to receive these too – or they can submitted, either by you the host or by the visitor, as a comment on your Quiet Garden webpage.

 It is a great way for visitors to your garden to share a comment or review of their experience for others to see.
 Simply direct people to your Quiet Garden page on the website or send us any comments/reviews you’d like to appear on your page.